airbnb/css/README.md

 ### OOCSS and BEM

-We encourage some combination of OOCSS and BEM for these reasons:
+Kami mendorong beberapa kombinasi dari OOCSS dan BEM untuk beberapa alasan berikut:

-  * It helps create clear, strict relationships between CSS and HTML
+  * Membantu menulis code dengan lebih jelas, memperjelas hubungan antara CSS dan HTML
-  * It helps us create reusable, composable components
+  * Membantu kita membuat code reusable, <em>composable components</em>
-  * It allows for less nesting and lower specificity
+  * Membuat nesting lebih sedikit dan lebih spesifik
-  * It helps in building scalable stylesheets
+  * Membantu dalam membangun stylesheets yang scalable

 **OOCSS**, or “Object Oriented CSS”, is an approach for writing CSS that encourages you to think about your stylesheets as a collection of “objects”: reusable, repeatable snippets that can be used independently throughout a website.